Hangar Prep

 Why: Dye-penetrant inspection of aluminum propeller blades detects fatigue-failure cracks per FAA-H-8083-32B ch.7.

-What is the purpose of the diffuser section (just ahead of the combustor) in a gas turbine engine?
+What is the purpose of the de-aerator (air separator) in a turbine engine oil tank?

 An engine that has been submerged (e.g., in a flood or ditching) requires what?